 Analyses were performed separately for the BRHS and Health ABC samples.
-Descriptive characteristics at baseline were presented as means and standard deviations for continuous variables, or as percentages for categorical variables.
+Descriptive characteristics at baseline were presented as means and standard deviations for continuous variables or as percentages for categorical variables.
 Sankey diagrams were applied to present the transition of frailty status from baseline to follow-up.
-We considered the probability of both processes, i.e. progressing to frailty and reversing from frailty according to social engagement and loneliness.
+We considered the probability of both processes (ie, progressing to frailty and reversing from frailty according to social engagement and loneliness).
 Multinomial regression models were conducted to examine the associations of social connection (social engagement/loneliness) with progression to frailty and reversal from frailty.
-In the analysis of progression to frailty, samples included participants who were robust at both time points (sustained robust, which was the reference group), moved from robust to pre-frail status (progression to prefrailty) and moved from robust/pre-fail to frail status (progression to frailty).
-For the reversal of frailty, analytical sample included participants who were frail at both time points (sustained frail, which was the reference group), and those who improved their frailty status from frail to pre-frail (reversal to pre-frailty) and from frail/pre-frail to robust (reversal to robust).
-For both analysis, categories of progression to frailty or reversal of frailty were dependent variables.
+In the analysis of progression to frailty, samples included participants who were robust at both time points (sustained robust, which was the reference group), moved from robust to prefrail status (progression to prefrailty), and moved from robust/prefail to frail status (progression to frailty).
+For the reversal of frailty, the analytical sample included participants who were frail at both time points (sustained frail, which was the reference group) and those who improved their frailty status from frail to prefrail (reversal to prefrailty) and from frail/prefrail to robust (reversal to robust).
+For both analyses, categories of progression to frailty or reversal of frailty were dependent variables.
 Baseline levels of social engagement/loneliness, as well as change in social engagement/loneliness, were independent variables.
 All covariates were adjusted in the models.
-Supplementary analyses were undertaken comparing the cohort characteristics of both study samples when they entered the study (start of study) and at two time points which forms the baseline and follow up of the present analyses (presented in Supplementary Table S4).
+Supplementary analyses were undertaken comparing the cohort characteristics of both study samples when they entered the study (start of study) and at 2 time points, which forms the baseline and follow-up of the present analyses (presented in Table S4).
 All the analyses were conducted in SAS (version 9.4) and R (version 4.0.4).